 Written on February 10, 2016

-Here in Williamsport, Pennsylvania we are celebrating our 5th annual St Patrick’s Day Parade… Saturday March 11, 2017 at 2pm.
-The Parade will kick off at the corner of Campbell and Fourth Streets, (use the map above if you aren’t familiar with the area), at 2pm.
+Here in Williamsport, Pennsylvania we are celebrating our Annual St Patrick’s Day Parade… The Parade will kick off at the corner of Campbell and Fourth Streets, (use the map above if you aren’t familiar with the area), at 2pm.
 It will march east to Market Street through the heart of downtown Williamsport.
 The Parade will feature balloons, floats, marching units and bagpipers… wholesome and fun for the entire family.
 Afterwards visit the downtown shops and restaurants.

 For those who want to include authentic Irish pubs in their weekend experience you will want to stop anytime of the day at the Shamrock Grill, 762 West 4th Street, (complete with bagpipers and Irish music all day) and Domers Bar and Grill at 1104 Grove Street.
 Trolleys will be running from 6:00pm through 2:00am.